 Since changes in hormone levels affect your entire body, most women during perimenopause and after menopause deal with a variety of uncomfortable symptoms.
 Some of the most common symptoms of menopause include:

 - Mood changes

 - Dry skin and thinning hair

 Keep in mind, symptoms can be different for every woman and can change throughout perimenopause and post-menopause.

 Tips for Surviving Menopause Symptoms

 While many of the symptoms of menopause are temporary, they’re difficult to deal with while you’re experiencing them.
-The following tips can help you survive those frustrating symptoms:
+Beyond buying menopause cool sheets, the following tips can help you survive those frustrating symptoms:

 Learn What Triggers Your Hot Flashes – Once you’ve experienced a hot flash, you never want to do anything to trigger them or make them worse.
 Every woman’s triggers can be a bit different, but some of the most common triggers include:

 - Warm rooms